chiskas2/333-RGB-LED-MiniCube/README.md

     - Audio triggered animation cycling (not too good, a bit sensitive.
 More animations than with the button)
     - DNA spin (spinning twisted plane, periodically with and without blanking between frames)
     - RGB cycling all LEDs simultaneously (think one big RGB LED)
-    - RGB slow cycling mood lamp thingy (smoothly different on all LED's)
+    - RGB slow cycling mood lamp thingy (kind of a plasma lamp, but much slower)
     - Blinking (every other LED)
     - Orbit (light orbiting center in complementary color)
     - 3-band equalizer / FFT Z-scroller (not so good either..)